A3h1nt/Subcert/README.md

 </p>

 # Subcert
-Subcert is an subdomain enumeration tool, that finds all the valid subdomains from certificate transparency logs.
+Subcert is a subdomain enumeration tool, that finds all the valid subdomains from certificate transparency logs.

 ## Table of contents
 * [Setup](#Setup)